 Dubai police chief warns of Muslim Brotherhood, Iran threat

-DUBAI (Reuters) - Dubai's chief of police has warned of an "international plot" to overthrow the governments of Gulf Arab countries, saying the region needs to be prepared to counter any threat from Muslim Brotherhood sympathizers as well as Syria and Iran.
+DUBAI (Reuters) - Dubai's chief of police has warned of an "international plot" to overthrow the governments of Gulf Arab countries, saying the region needs to be prepared to counter any threat from Islamist dissidents as well as Syria and Iran.

 Most of the detainees since April are Islamists, targeted by an official clampdown amid concern they may be emboldened by the rise of the Muslim Brotherhood in other Arab countries such as Egypt.

 UAE Interior Ministry officials have not been available to comment on the arrests.
 Last week, UAE officials announced that authorities were investigating a foreign-linked group planning "crimes against the security of the state".

 "I had no idea that there is this large number of Muslim Brotherhood in the Gulf states.
 We have to be alert and on guard because the wider these groups become, the higher probability there is for trouble," Khalfan said on Wednesday.

 "We are aware that there are groups plotting to overthrow Gulf governments in the long term."